One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 Pipecat provides both a JavaScript client API and a Python API (the SmallWebRTC layer mentioned previously) that work together to establish and manage a WebRTC connection between the client’s browser and our bot behind the scenes.

 In general, requests to Modal applications first go through Modal’s input plane to facilitate autoscaling and other powerful features.
-The tradeoff is that this extra layer leads to additional latency.
+The tradeoff is that the extra layer leads to additional latency.

 To bypass the input plane and communicate directly with services, we can use Modal Tunnels.
-A simple and powerful pattern is to serve a fastapi app using uvicorn and use modal.forward to relay requests from a public URL to the uvicorn port.
+A simple and powerful pattern is to serve a fastapi app using uvicorn and use the Tunnel to relay requests from a public URL to the uvicorn port.

-We’ll serve a WebSocket endpoint for our STT and TTS deployments to establish low-latency, bidirectional, and persistent lines of communication between our Pipecat bot and voice AI services.
+We’ll serve a WebSocket endpoint over a Tunnel for our STT and TTS deployments to establish low-latency, bidirectional, and persistent lines of communication between our Pipecat bot and these voice AI services.
 What’s especially nice about this approach is that the bot-side code is the same whether we serve the WebSocket endpoint over a Tunnel or using the standard modal.asgi_app.

 Recovering Autoscaling and Function Calls

 To get around this, we’ll create something like a session where we spawn a FunctionCall at the beginning of our conversation and cancel it at the end - effectively linking the lifecycle of the function call to the lifecycle of the conversation.
-We instantiate a Tunnel at the start of each function call and use a Modal Dict to pass URL and lifecycle information between the client and the service.
+We use a Modal Dict to share URL and lifecycle information between the client and service containers.

 Admittedly, this solution isn’t perfect.
-But we’re cooking up something that should deliver the best of both worlds - both low-latency networking and Modal’s automatic autoscaling.
+But stay tuned because Modal’s engineers are cooking up something that delivers the best of both worlds, low-latency networking and Modal’s instant autoscaling.

 Pinning Bot and AI Service Regions